-If you were injured in an auto accident in Texas and you missed work as a result, you’re likely frustrated and angry that you’re now forced to miss work because of someone else’s mistake.
+If you were injured in a car accident in Fort Worth and you missed work as a result, you’re likely frustrated and angry that you’re now forced to miss work because of someone else’s mistake.
 Do the bills fall on your shoulders?
 Will your insurance pay for them?
 And can a lawyer help?
 The good news is that you do have options.

 To schedule a free consultation of your case, call us today at 817-294-1900.